caseykneale/ChemometricsTools.jl/README.md

 The package does have some specialized tools for chemometricians in special fields.
 For instance, fractional derivatives for the electrochemists (and the adventurous), Savitsky Golay smoothing, curve resolution for forensics, etc. There are certainly plans for a few other tools for analyzing chemical data that packages in other languages have seemingly left out.
 More to come.
 Stay tuned.

 ## Why Julia?
 In Julia we can do mathematics like R or Matlab (no installations/imports), but write glue code as easily as python, with the expressiveness of scala, with (often) the performance of C/C++.
-Multidispatch makes recycling code painless, and broadcasting allows for intuitive application of operations in collections.
-I'm not a soft-ware engineer, but, these things have made Julia a dream-boat for me.
+Multidispatch makes recycling code painless, and broadcasting allows for intuitive application of operations across collections.
+I'm not a soft-ware engineer, but, these things have made Julia my language of choice.

 ## ToDo:
-  - Update the Docs for: Peakfinding...
+  - Update the Docs for: Peakfinding, NB...
   - BTEM / from scratch Simulated Annealing Optimizer, ...
   - Fast CART trees...
   - Time Series / soft-sensing stuff / Recursive regression methods